PetarSpassov/Quinngard/README.md

 ## __Disclaimer__
 None of the assets used in this mod belong to me.
 All credit and rights go to the creators of Northgard, Shiro Games.
 This mod is merely a harmless modification of game files meant to be used in solo and cooperative play.

+Special thanks to Manevolent, whose setup, patience, and guidance made this possible.

 ## __Installation__
 Download `res1.pak` and place it within your Northgard folder.
 For Steam, this would look something like this: `X\Steam\steamapps\common\Northgard`